Message from Dr. Jaime Muñoz

 Chairperson and Assistant Professor, Department of Occupational Therapy

 In 1992, Duquesne University was one of the very first in the nation to offer students a 5-year bachelor's to master's degree program in occupational therapy.
-In 2016, Duquesne University will begin offering a 6-year professional doctorate degree (OTD).
+In 2016, Duquesne University began offering a 6-year professional doctorate degree (OTD).
 The profession of occupational therapy continues to have thoughtful and evidence-informed conversations about moving the entry-level degree to practice as an occupational therapist to a professional doctorate degree (OTD).
 At Duquesne, we continue to maintain the forward thinking creativity, academic excellence and scholarly productivity that have earned our program recognition from our professional peers and strong national rankings compared to programs in similar institutions.
-We believe the profession's accreditation body will eventually decide to move the profession to the professional doctorate.
-When they do, we will already be there.
+We believe the profession's accreditation body will eventually decide to move the profession to a single point of entry - the professional doctorate.
+We are already there.

-The graduating class of 2016 is the first cohort to be provided the option to engage in advanced practitioner training leading to an occupational therapy doctorate degree (OTD) or to conclude their training with the 5-year master's degree (MS).
-Beginning in fall of 2016, all freshmen admitted to Duquesne University's Occupational Therapy program will begin a curriculum leading to a 6-year occupational therapy doctorate degree (OTD).
-Current occupational therapy accreditation standards require students to graduate from an accredited 5-year masters program, but there are currently more than 30 programs across the nation offering or preparing to offer an entry level OTD degree.
+Since the fall of 2016, all freshmen admitted to Duquesne University's Occupational Therapy program are enrolled in a curriculum leading to a 6-year occupational therapy doctorate degree (OTD).
+Current occupational therapy accreditation standards require students to graduate from an accredited 5-year masters program, but there are currently more than 55 programs across the nation offering or preparing to offer an entry level OTD degree.

 Our programs provide students with excellent academic and clinical education and the mentorship and professional development opportunities that produce practice scholars1.
 As practice-scholars, we expect our graduates to not only possess strong capacities for evidence-based occupational therapy interventions, but also the ability to design and implement programs and studies to create their own evidence and to answer questions arising from their practice.
 Students earning the OTD degree produce independent capstone projects demonstrating these and other advanced practitioner skills.